HHS the latest agency to mandate COVID vaccinations for health care workers

 VETERANS AFFAIRS TO MANDATE COVID VACCINE FOR HEALTHCARE PERSONNEL, FIRST SUCH MANDATE FOR A FEDERAL AGENCY

-Veterans Affairs was the first federal agency last month to make COVID-19 vaccines mandatory for all VA health care personnel, including physicians, dentists, nurses, and others who work in patient-facing roles.
+Veterans Affairs was the first federal agency last month to make COVID-19 vaccines mandatory for all VA health care personnel, including physicians, dentists, nurses and others who work in patient-facing roles.

 Last week, the Pentagon announced it would require members of the U.S. military to get COVID-19 vaccines by Sept.
 15, according to a memo sent by Defense Secretary Lloyd Austin.

-"I will seek the president’s approval to make the vaccines mandatory no later than mid-September, or immediately upon [Food and Drug Administration approval] whichever comes first," Austin said in the memo, which went out to troops on Monday.
+"I will seek the president’s approval to make the vaccines mandatory no later than mid-September, or immediately upon [Food and Drug Administration approval], whichever comes first," Austin said in the memo, which went out to troops on Monday.

-"I will not hesitate to act sooner or recommend a different course to the President if l feel the need to do so," Austin added.
-"To defend this Nation, we need a healthy and ready force."
+"I will not hesitate to act sooner or recommend a different course to the president if l feel the need to do so," Austin added.
+"To defend this nation, we need a healthy and ready force."

 The Pfizer vaccine is expected to be fully approved by the FDA in early September.
 Should that not happen, and it remain in emergency use authorization status, Austin could seek a presidential waiver to require troops to get the vaccine.